KorAP/Krill/misc/payloads.md

 means <s> is a milestone at position 38 in root.

 *PTIs* (It’s an element payload if the second bit is set):
-64. Element
-65. Element with a TUI
+64. Element (with optional TUI and certainty)
-66. Element with certainty value
-67. Element with a TUI and certainty Value
+65. Element with a parent reference (with optional TUI and certainty)
-68. Milestone
+66. Milestone

 ### Relation payloads
 Each relation are indexed with two instances for both directions.